 I find monkeys incredibly endearing but years ago I had an encounter with a pretty scary monkey in Ubud which, not wanting sound too dramatic, is an encounter not easily forgotten (and that was well over 20 years ago).
 And no, before anyone jumps to conclusions I did not feed, get too close, entice, smile at or do anything to elicit his very grumpy monkey attack.

 But as I said, I like monkeys.
-They really do get into your heart.
 Not only are these charming creatures wildly photogenic, they are also complex and fascinating little souls of deep intelligence whose courage is only matched by their reverence.
 And so very much like us, they too also experience a range of emotions from love and grief, happiness and compassion, trust and fear to surprise.
 They are entertaining – NOT in an horrific circus way – and they are curious and mischievous.
 They can also be, as anyone of us could, opportunistic, vain and a little aggressive……… as I was about to find out again.

 Hailing a cab, which is scandalously cheap in Malaysia, it was off to the Penang Botanic Gardens.
 A stunningly beautiful and peaceful oasis and home to both the Long Tailed Macaques and the Dusky Leaf Monkey.